owncloud-archive/documentation/admin_manual/configuration/js_css_asset_management_configuration.rst

 ownCloud creates individual JavaScript and CSS files and saves them in a folder called 'assets' in the web root.
 This folder must be owned by the web server user and is used for static delivery of these files.

+.. note:: Test this thoroughly on production systems as it should work reliably with core apps, but you may encounter problems with community/third-party apps.

 Parameters
 ----------